Ranked! The 15 best Premier League players outside the top six

 Age: 21

-Manchester City and Manchester United are circling.
-Gareth Southgate is scrutinising.
-And yet Wan-Bissaka continues to shine unfazed.
-"He actually made a mistake and I was relieved because I was starting to think he might be a robot," his manager Roy Hodgson declared recently.
+The two Manchester teams are keeping tabs on the youngster and Gareth Southgate is considering a call-up, but Wan-Bissaka still looks completely unfazed every time he takes to the field.
+"He actually made a mistake and I was relieved because I was starting to think he might be a robot," his manager Roy Hodgson said recently.

-Impressive both defensively and offensively, the young right-back is unfortunate that Kyle Walker, Kieran Trippier and Trent Alexander-Arnold stand in his way of England caps.
-For now, anyway.
+The young right-back will have to get past Kyle Walker, Kieran Trippier and Trent Alexander-Arnold if he’s to earn an England cap, but he's impressive going forward and a superb tackler at the back.
+Surely it’s only a matter of time.

 9. Richarlison (Everton)